xen-troops/moulin/docs/rouge.rst

 :code:`images:` section contains one or more keys, which serve as image names.
-Every image can have description, which will be displayed when `rouge` lists available images. :code:`type:` key is mandatory as it defines type of block.
-Supported block types as described in the following sections.
+Every image can have a description, which will be displayed when `rouge` lists available images. :code:`type:` key is mandatory as it defines the type of block.
+Supported block types are described in the following sections.

-Also you may specify the required size of image using :code:`image_size:`.
-Please see section 'Size Designation' below for supported notation.
-If actual size of all partitions will be less than :code:`image_size:` then image will be blown up to :code:`image_size:`.
+Also, you may specify the required size of the image using :code:`image_size:`.
+Please see the section 'Size Designation' below for supported notation.
+If the actual size of all partitions will be less than :code:`image_size:` then image will be blown up to :code:`image_size:`.
-If actual size is bigger than specified - error will be printed with explanation like "Actual size (20000) of image is bigger than requested one (10000)."
+If the actual size is bigger than specified, an error will be printed with an explanation like "Actual size (20000) of image is bigger than requested one (10000)."

 Block descriptions